 Confirmation of deferred action does not come from an immigration judge.
 Rather, it is granted by the United States Citizenship and Immigration Services (USCIS).
 The attorneys at Godoy Law Office, can help you to work with both the immigration judge and USCIS.
 Young people who already have standing deportation cases underway can qualify for deferred action.
 In such cases, a deportation case may be closed through a process called administrative closure.

 Additionally, DACA can be used to provide relief from a pending deportation order or a pending in-absentia deportation order.
-Godoy Law Office, is an established immigration law firm with dedicated Lombard DACA attorneys who are ready to help you interpret the law as it applies in your case and apply for deferred action if you are eligible.
+Godoy Law Office, is an established immigration law firm with dedicated DACA lawyers who are ready to help you interpret the law as it applies in your case and apply for deferred action if you are eligible.

-Contacting a Lombard DACA Lawyer
+Contacting a Lombard DACA Attorney

 What will be your most effective immigration defense?
 DACA?
 Our Lombard DACA lawyer can evaluate your case and offer knowledgeable direction and guidance.
 Contact us online or call today.